Please apply online at chadwickschool.org. Please click on the menu in the top right hand corner, then click on employment.

 Type of position/FLSA: Full-time Exempt

-Department chair and language teacher with previous experience teaching French and deep understanding of and interest in student-centered and experiential instructional practices and backward design curriculum planning.
+Language teacher with previous experience teaching Spanish and deep understanding of and interest in student-centered and experiential instructional practices and backward design curriculum planning.

 Department members work closely to create a coherent learning experience that has been designed to prepare students for lifelong learning as global citizens with keen minds, exemplary character, self-knowledge, and the ability to lead.
 Each teacher also serves as a faculty advisor to students and participates in the life of the school outside of the classroom, and engages in professional development and learning.